ImGajeed76/charmer/README.md

 ## 💖 Acknowledgments

-- Built with love in Switzerland by ImGajeed76
+- Built with ❤️ in Switzerland by ImGajeed76
 - Powered by the amazing [Charm](https://github.com/charmbracelet) libraries

 ---